ruitaiS/capstone-1/README.md

 ### Genre Data Analysis:

-In total there are 20 unique genres, and similar to what we saw with users, certain movie genres had a much higher number of ratings, and others very few.
+In total there are 20 unique genres, and similarly to what we saw with users, certain movie genres had a much higher number of ratings, and others very few.
 However the skew is not nearly as dramatic:

 <img src="/movielens/graphs/genre_counts_barplot.png" align="center" alt="Genre Counts"
 	title="Genre Counts"/>